• Skip to primary navigation

 While we normally share travel guides, itineraries, and things to do or places to eat in xyz, we wanted to share this big news with all of you and ask you to be a part of our transition as homeowners.

 Don’t worry, we aren’t transitioning to a home reno or decor blog.
-Trust me, we aren’t HGTV-worthy like Chip and Joanna.
+Trust me, we aren’t HGTV-worthy.
 You’ll still see majority travel here. 😉 But we wanted to make you aware that in addition to travel, you might start seeing some lifestyle-focused posts as we invite you into our home (photos to come!) and share more of our daily lives with you.
 You’ll see a lot more updates on our Instagram, but we’ll be sharing some of this process on our blog too!

 posted in: Lifestyle